 I’ve always been curious about a city with a name like “Worms” (pronounced “vorms”) and last Fall I was invited to visit there on a day trip by train from Mainz with my German friend.
 Worms original name was of Celtic origin but was later changed to Vormatia by the Romans.

 What I noticed most about Worms were the many churches.
 The Cathedral of St Peter in Worms is one of three Romanesque imperial cathedrals built on the Rhine River.
-Parts of the imposing building stand in the highest point of the city centre, dating back to 1000.
+Parts of the imposing building stand in the highest point of the city center, dating back to 1000.
 One of the most attractive churches is the St. Andrews Collegiate Church in Weckerlingplatz, a Romanesque complex which now houses the city museum.
 Here we went on a tour through the centuries to learn the history of the city going back to Bronze Age times.

 Most importantly, Worms is the place where in 1521, Martin Luther refused to recant his teachings.
 Although Luther only spent ten days in Worms, those days fundamentally changed the world.
 The main focal point of our visit was to explore the monuments and history of Martin Luther.
 Luther, an Augustinian monk, had been summoned to the Imperial Diet as his demand for a return to the roots of Christianity had caused trouble.
 His opponents saw it as a declaration of war against Rome and the Catholic Church.
 Luther refused to recant.
 The place where Luther entered the medieval city is marked by the beautiful St. Martins Gate.
 A replica of the gate stands at the entrance of the Kammerestrasse.
 The place where this eventful time in history took place is the St. Magnus church.
 This was the starting point for the Protestant movement.
 It is one of the oldest Reformation churches in Germany.